noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 <span style="color:grey; font-size:16px;font-family:Arial">Figure 8: CO2 emissions over various load cycles (g/km)</span>

 Figure 8 clearly demonstrates this and shows that even for the same fuel, the amount of $CO_2$ per kilometre varied significantly.
 For example, E10's value varies by over $117 g/km$ with Figure 1 having the largest value, and Figure 7 having the smallest.
 This is likley due to 3 main factors.
 The first factor is the differences in vehicle used during testing.
 Source 1 did not list a motor vehicle and aimed for an average value.
 Source 2 utilized a Holden GCG Captiva 7, a mid sized SUV.
 Source 3 utilised a Ford Focus 1.8 Duratec Flexi-fuel, a mid sized hatchback.
 All of these vehicles have significant variance in their weight, engine type, aerodynamics and overall efficiency.
 The second factor is the lack or direct, quantified results.
 All quantities were visually estimated using figures and graphs from the study, many of which were unlabelled.
 This introduced significant uncertainty and could have contributed to inaccuracy.

-- Different cars, different weight, different aero.
-Other factors could influence..
-Maybe? explains significant differnet in g/km between studies
-- A lot of results were observed visually via figures and graphs.
-No exact quantitative results were provided.
-- No studies of vehicles that run soley on ethanol.
-However results show a spectrum

 ###### applications of findings of research to the claim

+This study's findings clearly demonstra
 ###### suggested improvements and extensions *relevant to the claim*

 All studies and data referenced were based around the NEDC, which is driven 'hot'.
 It could be beneficial to investigate the emissions generated during the first minutes of a drive, where the vehicle is considered 'cold' as it is a known that fuels that have high ethanol content are less effective in these conditions due to their higher vaporisation energy cost https://eflexfuel.com/us/blog/do-cars-using-e85-start-in-the-cold, as well as the fact that shorter trips may not give the engine the opportunity to 'warm up'.